esm-tools/esm_tools/docs/esm_runscripts.rst

   * The `ESM-Tools` variable space file ``config/<experiment_ID>_finished_config.yaml``.
   * The run log file ``run_YYYYMMDD-YYYYMMDD/<experiment_ID>_compute_YYYYMMDD-YYYYMMDD_<JobID>.log```.

 For interactive debugging, you may also add the following to the ``general`` section of your configuration file.
 This will enable the `pdb Python debugger <https://docs.python.org/3/library/pdb.html#debugger-commands>`_, and allow you to step through the recipe.

 .. code-block:: yaml

     general:
         debug_recipe: True

 Configuration Provenance
 ------------------------

 In addition to the hints summarized in the "Debugging an Experiment" section, you will also find that the ``finished_config.yaml`` found in your ``config`` directory contains end-of-line comments detailing where a particular setting came from.
 You can use this to better track down what is being set and why, but it is **strongly recommended** that the configuration files found in your ``esm-tools`` source directory should **not** be changed unless you know exactly what you are doing.
 All of the configuration settings can be overridden from the run configuration, which is the prefered location for user changes.
-For more information see :ref:`YAML File Hierarchy:How can I know where a parameter is defined?`.
+For more information see :ref:`yaml_hierarchy:How can I know where a parameter is defined?`.

 Setting the file movement method for filetypes in the runscript
 ---------------------------------------------------------------